aio-libs/aiohttp/docs/third_party.rst

   Simple library that helps you validate your API endpoints requests/responses with json schema.

 - `aiohttp-pydantic <https://github.com/Maillol/aiohttp-pydantic>`_
-  An aiohttp.View to validate request body, query string and headers regarding function annotations and generate Open API doc.
+  An ``aiohttp.View`` to validate the HTTP request's body, query-string, and headers regarding function annotations and generate Open API doc.
 Python 3.8+ required.

 - `raven-aiohttp <https://github.com/getsentry/raven-aiohttp>`_ An
   aiohttp transport for raven-python (Sentry client).